Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

 You will need a YubiKey 4.3+ to test this feature.

-This feature has additional build requirements, so it should be tested with a pre-release build (eg: `https://cdn.teleport.dev/teleport-ent-v16.0.0-alpha.2-linux-amd64-bin.tar.gz`).
+This feature has additional build requirements, so it should be tested with a pre-release build from Drone (eg: `https://get.gravitational.com/teleport-ent-v11.0.0-alpha.2-linux-amd64-bin.tar.gz`).

 #### Server Access